ibm-cloud-docs/vmware-classic-journey/vmware-onboarding-4-order-cluster-storage.hidden.md

 In this section of the deployment journey, a VCS environment is ordered.
 The information below will focus on commonly used configuration.

-Ordering a VCS environment is accomplished via an ordering form in the IBM Cloud Catalog.
+Ordering a VCS environment is accomplished via an ordering form in the {{site.data.keyword.Bluemix_notm}} Catalog.
 Automated deployment will provision the required VLANs, bare metal servers, and VCS software.
 For the purposes of this guide, the following assumptions are being made:

 - A single VMware instance (cluster) to be located in Washington 07
 - vSphere 7.0 with NSX-T